 I slide the hand-crafted baby shower invitation out of its crisp envelope.
-A book plate reading “for the library of Baby Girl Miller” falls out together with a card asking guests to “Please bring a book instead of a card.
+A bookplate reading “for the library of Baby Girl Miller” falls out together with a card asking guests to “Please bring a book instead of a card.
 Whether it’s Cat in the Hat or Winnie the Pooh, you can sign the book with a note from you.”
 When this baby is born, she will have a well-stocked library waiting for her.
 It will be filled with books carefully selected for her by a community of family and friends who envision her, years from now, dragging a well-worn version of the book they are wrapping in pink and white paper.
-She will ask her parents to read her favorite over and over, finally memorizing the words so she can “read” it to herself.
-When she heads off to kindergarten five years from now, she will do so with the knowledge that letters form words and words form sentences and sentences make stories, which is where magic happens.
+She will ask her parents to read her favorite over and over, finally memorizing the words so she can “read” them to herself.
+When she heads off to kindergarten five years from now, she will do so with the knowledge that letters form words and words form sentences, and sentences make stories, which is where magic happens.

-The numbers are staggering and the window of opportunity is brief.
-Among low-income families, 61% do not have one single book that is appropriate for children in their home.
+The numbers are staggering, and the window of opportunity is brief.
+Among low-income families, 61% do not have one single book that is appropriate for children in their homes.
 These children do not get read to and, as a result, hear 32 million fewer words from birth to age four than their peers who grow up in professional homes filled with books.
-They begin school without being reading ready, which is why 71% of Georgia 4th graders read below grade level.
+They begin school without being reading-ready, which is why 71% of Georgia 4th graders read below grade level.
 Not reading on grade level by 4th grade increases the likelihood by three to four times that a student will drop out of school, continuing the cycle of diminished success as a result of limited education.
 By addressing the starting point of this cycle – a lack of age-appropriate books in children’s homes – communities can increase the number of students who are kindergarten ready, who read on grade level by 4th grade, and who graduate from high school.

 The solution is rather simple.
-If a key determinant of early literacy is having books, then as a community we should make sure that all children have books.
+If a key determinant of early literacy is having books, then as a community, we should ensure that all children have books.
 Ferst Readers facilitates this solution by working with local Community Action Teams comprised of volunteers and sponsors to serve the children in their area.
-For $36 a year, a child can be registered in the program and receive a book - carefully selected by a committee of education, child development, and early childhood literacy experts - every month up through his 5th birthday.
+For $42 a year, a child can be registered in the program and receive a book - carefully selected by a committee of education, child development, and early childhood literacy experts - every month up through his 5th birthday.
 If participants do nothing more than page through the books when they arrive in their mailboxes, the exposure alone increases their chances of improved literacy skills.
 If their parents read the books to them and review the tips included in the parent resource newsletter that is mailed each month with the book, the results are even stronger.
 Because parent engagement is key to early learning success, the Ferst Readers program is designed to support the entire family in their journey toward literacy.

 Just as Ferst Readers is addressing the school readiness gap one book at a time, so too is it addressing its own needs one dollar at a time.
 Your support of Ferst Readers supports our Community Action Teams in several important ways.
 First, your gift subsidizes the cost of books for each participant, increasing the number of children each CAT can register with locally-raised funds.
 Community Action Teams receive program and fundraising support that includes the production of individualized newsletters for each county, distributing the books each month, and sharing best practices for registering children and securing sponsors.
 This help is especially important for Community Action Teams that are just starting out.
 By supporting capacity building on the local level, your gift helps create the kind of awareness, commitment, and ownership that leads to sustainability, an important factor in our program’s success.
-To better engage the whole family in reading-readiness activities, Ferst Readers is working on enhancing the supporting activities, videos, and information that families access digitally, making the program more seamless and user friendly.
+To better engage the whole family in reading-readiness activities, Ferst Readers is working on enhancing the supporting activities, videos, and information that families access digitally, making the program more seamless and user-friendly.
 Finally, donors to the Ferst Readers support innovative programming like the work being done in the daycare/family care centers in Atlanta’s Promise Neighborhood.
-To address needs throughout the state, Ferst Readers must be able to create, and support individualized programs so that all children can receive the gift of literacy.
+To address needs throughout the state, Ferst Readers must be able to create and support individualized programs so that all children can receive the gift of literacy.